 I was living a complete double life.
 I was a happy husband and father, church-goer and successful professional, but secretly addicted to homosexual encounters.
 After 14 years of this pattern, I had lost all hope, convinced that I was going to have to live this way the rest of my life, somehow hoping my two lives never collided and destroyed me.

 Entering the counselor’s office for the first time caused me no particular discomfort; my panic over my marriage eclipsed any nervousness I might have had about what might happen in therapy.
 My hidden life was in fact on a direct collision course with my false front.
 I could see my life about to fall down around me.
 Suicide was becoming an increasingly appealing option.

 The APA’s Disclaimer: This Won’t Work and Might Hurt

-The first order of business on my first visit with David was for me to sign a release form from the American Psychological Association: Reparative therapy was unproven, the form said; the APA’s official stance was that it didn’t believe it was possible to change sexual orientation; attempting to do so might even cause psychological harm.
+The first order of business on my first visit with my new counselor was for me to sign a release form from the American Psychological Association: Reparative therapy was unproven, the form said; the APA’s official stance was that it didn’t believe it was possible to change sexual orientation; attempting to do so might even cause psychological harm.